 ensure collaborative and complementary arrangements are in place for Dissostichus spp. between SIOFA and the Commission for the Conservation of the Antarctic Marine Living Resources (CCAMLR); and

-ensure that fishing mortality of Dissostichus spp. on William’s Ridge in the Agreement Area, and Del Cano Rise do not cause biologically sustainable catch levels to be exceeded, taking into account population links.
+ensure that fishing mortality of Dissostichus spp. on William’s Ridge in the Agreement Area, Del Cano Rise [and South Indian Ridge] do not cause biologically sustainable catch levels to be exceeded, taking into account population links.

-The catch limit for Dissostichus spp. on Del Cano Rise, and research catch limit for Dissostichus spp. on William’s Ridge as specified in paragraphs 16 and 33 shall apply until:
+The catch limit for Dissostichus spp. on Del Cano Rise [and South Indian Ridge], and research catch limit for Dissostichus spp. on William’s Ridge as specified in paragraphs 16 and 33 shall apply until:

 a. the Meeting of the Parties has adopted a biologically appropriate catch limit for the populations of Dissostichus spp. occurring in the SIOFA portion of Williams Ridge and Del Cano Rise and other appropriate management measures which are comparable in effectiveness to those in force in CCAMLR taking into account the advice and recommendations of the SIOFA Scientific Committee and